 Medical Withdrawals

-If you withdrew from DigiPen for medical reasons, a physician's statement must be sent to the Office of Admissions.
-This should indicate that you are ready to resume your studies and should describe any special needs you may require upon your return to the Institute.
-Your application cannot be processed without this statement.
+A physician's statement must be included, and it must indicate that you are ready to resume your studies.
+Additionally, it should describe any special needs you may require upon your return to the Institute.

 Readmission after Academic Dismissal